-In such a case, the demand for the goods increases due to their higher attractiveness to consumers.
+In such a case, the demand for the goods increases due to their attractiveness to consumers.
 It may be explained by the higher quality of the goods, higher functionality, or more prestigious socio-economic value (think about many luxury goods).

 Normal Goods vs. Inferior Goods

-Normal goods are the opposite of inferior goods, whose demand decreases with the increase in the consumer’s income or expansion of the economy (i.e., there is an inverse relationship between the demand and the consumer’s income).
+Normal goods are the opposite of inferior goods, whose demand decreases with an increase in the consumer’s income or expansion of the economy (i.e., there is an inverse relationship between the demand and the consumer’s income).

-CFI is the official provider of the global Financial Modeling & Valuation Analyst (FMVA)™ certification program, designed to help anyone become a world-class financial analyst.
-To keep advancing your career, the additional resources below will be useful:
+CFI is the official provider of the global Financial Modeling & Valuation Analyst (FMVA)® certification program, designed to help anyone become a world-class financial analyst.
+To keep advancing your career, the additional CFI resources below will be useful: